 The Vision Zero South Texas website will attempt to educate all traffic safety stakeholders on the paradigm shift of using Vision Zero principles to affect change that results in fewer traffic deaths and serious injuries.

-Vision Zero advocates desire to shift the focal point of responsibility of traffic deaths and serious injuries in traffic crashes away from road-users (individuals) and more toward the policies and systems of roadway designers and lawmakers (systems approach).
-Traffic crashes are inevitable because human error is inevitable, but the system (speed limits, proximity of opposite-direction traffic or traffic to pedestrians/bicyclists, fixed-objects near the roadway, etc.) can prevent vehicle crashes from becoming deadly.
+Human drivers and other road-users make mistakes that may lead to crashes.
+That is a fact and no amount of education and/or driving or life experience is going to prevent human mistakes entirely.
+Knowing that drivers and other road-users are going to make mistakes, Vision Zero advocates want to ensure those mistakes, and subsequent crashes, do not lead to deaths or serious injuries.
+To do this, Vision Zero advocates desire to shift the primary focal point of mitigation efforts (to prevent crashes from becoming deadly) away from road-users (INDIVIDUAL Approach) and more toward the policies and systems of roadway designers and lawmakers (SYSTEMS Approach).
+Traffic crashes are inevitable because human error is inevitable, but the system (speed limits, proximity of opposite-direction traffic or traffic to pedestrians/bicyclists, the distance of fixed-objects to the roadway, etc.) can prevent vehicle crashes from becoming deadly.

 As a major critic of TxDOT’s and TxLege’s traffic safety policies and practices, it is very important that Vision Zero South Texas promotes common sense solutions to reduce Texas traffic deaths year-over-year.
-This website will promote traffic safety recommendations made by Vision Zero Texas, the National Transportation Safety Board (NTSB) and other advocacy groups.
-Furthermore, this website will promote more recommendations from Vision Zero South Texas, all in an effort to reduce Texas traffic deaths and serious injuries, year-over-year.
+This website will promote in-house traffic safety recommendations from Vision Zero South Texas AND recommendations by Vision Zero Texas, the National Transportation Safety Board (NTSB) and other external advocacy groups, all in an effort to reduce Texas traffic deaths and serious injuries, year-over-year.

 Please navigate to The Solution/Agenda page of this website to fully understand our recommendations to reduce Texas traffic deaths year-over-year.